davis1410/codeScrbbl/README.md

 ## Coming Next

-When the app is complete, you will be able to edit HTML, CSS, and JavaScript in their own windows, then preview the results on a seperate preview screen.
-The buttons you create will accessed via a side menu.
+When the app is complete, you will be able to edit HTML, CSS, and JavaScript in their own windows, then preview the results in a seperate preview window.
+The code buttons you create will be accessed via a side menu.
 You'll also be able to save your code into what is called a *scrbbl* (just like in CodePen you create pens, in JSFiddle you create fiddles, etc...).
 You can manage and load saved scrbbls via another side menu.

 ## Known Bugs
 1. Code Mirror doesn't seem to work in Android's WebView